+There are so many varieties of peppers on the market today that growing them is the easy part; its choosing which peppers to grow that presents the challenge.
 With such a seemingly endless number of different varieties available your veggie garden can become an amazing rainbow of color with the many shades of green, yellow, red, orange and purple.

 Peppers can be roughly categorized into two types, sweet peppers or hot peppers and these are based on their flavor rather than their size, shape or color.

-Or salad peppers, include bell and pimento as well as some banana and cherry varieties.
+Sweet Peppers or salad peppers, include bell and pimento as well as some banana and cherry varieties.

-Habanero, Jalapeno, Anaheim, Serrano, Cayenne, Tabasco, Thai and Hungarian peppers to name a few.
+Hot Peppers, Habanero, Jalapeno, Anaheim, Serrano, Cayenne, Tabasco, Thai and Hungarian peppers to name a few.

 The Scoville Heat Index is used to rank how hot a pepper is by measuring the amount of capsaicin present.
 The index starts at zero for the mildest and goes to over 1,000,000 to indicate the hottest peppers.